 Zaldívar is an open-pit, heap-leach copper mine which produces copper cathodes using the solvent extraction and electrowinning (SX-EW) process.
-It is located at an elevation of 3,000 metres above sea level, approximately 1,400 km north of Santiago and 175 km south-east of the city of Antofagasta.VISIT OUR WEBSITE FOR DETAILS
+The mine is 3,000 metres above sea level, approximately 1,400 km north of Santiago and 175 km south-east of the city of Antofagasta.Visit the Zaldívar website for more details

-Attributable copper production is forecast to be 45–50,000 tonnes at a cash cost of approximately $1.75/lb.
+Attributable copper production is forecast to be 45–50,000 tonnes at a cash cost of approximately $2.70/lb.

 Zaldívar’s final pit phase, which represents approximately 20% of current ore reserves, impacts a portion of Minera Escondida’s mine property, as well as infrastructure owned by third parties (road, railway, powerline and pipelines).
 Mining of the final pit phase is subject to agreements or easements to access these areas and relocate this infrastructure.